imbrem/tekne.dev/src/routes/blog/inductive-ssa.md

 ---
-title: An Inductive Representation of SSA
+title: Towards An Inductive Representation of SSA
 published: '2024-07-15'
 ---